Privacy Policy

 3.1 Information you provide directly

-- **Contact details**: such as your name and email address when you contact us, request a session, subscribe to updates or ask to receive your action plan by email. - **Account details (if enabled)**: if we enable sign-in (for example, Google sign-in), we may process your account identifier, email address and basic profile information provided by the sign-in provider. - **Booking details**: information you provide when booking a micro‑consultation (for example, via Cal.com), such as preferred time, time zone and a short description of your situation. - **Chat content**: the text you enter into the AI assistant (gatekeeper chatbot / AI Assistant) or share during a human session, which may include context about your work, business, finances or relationships. - **Feedback**: any feedback, testimonials or support requests you send to us. - **Charity-related communications**: if you contact us about our charity allocation, we may process the information you provide (for example, questions about transfer timing or the chosen charity).
+- **Contact details**: such as your name and email address when you contact us, request a session, subscribe to updates or ask to receive your action plan by email. - **Account details (if enabled)**: if we enable sign-in (for example, Google sign-in), we may process your account identifier, email address and basic profile information provided by the sign-in provider. - **Booking and order details**: information you provide when booking a human informational session, purchasing a written product, or requesting a paid deliverable, such as preferred time, time zone, product selected, delivery email, and a short description of your situation. - **Case content**: the text you enter into the AI assistant, intake forms, written-product request forms, email, or human sessions, which may include context about your work, business, finances, relationships, workplace conflict, career decisions or other sensitive professional situations. - **Feedback**: any feedback, testimonials or support requests you send to us.

 We ask you **not** to share more personally identifiable information (PII) than is necessary for the purpose at hand (for example, avoid full legal names of third parties, detailed financial account numbers or sensitive health data).